Tips and Tricks to Make Winter Travel Easier

 Book Nonstop If You Can

 Nicole Miller of Early Traveler has another tip to reduce your risk of getting stranded at an airport: Book a nonstop flight whenever possible.
-With this winter's combination of winter weather and staffing shortages, more flight connections equal more opportunities for a flight to be canceled or delayed.
+More flight connections equal more opportunities for a flight to be canceled or delayed.
 Going nonstop means you only have to roll the dice once, and it eliminates the risk of being stranded somewhere in between your destination and home.

 For more useful travel guides and vacation tips, sign up for our free newsletters.